Tanmay-Mahato/joule-agent-handson/README.md

 **Name**
 ```
-Equipment Troubleshooting Agent XX
+Equipment Troubleshooting Agent GXX
 ```

-> Replace `XX` with your Group Number, For Group 1 name should be "*Equipment Troubleshooting Agent 01*".
+> Replace `XX` with your Group Number, For Group 1 name should be "*Equipment Troubleshooting Agent G01*".

 **Description**
 ```